LadInTheLab/repairpbc/README.md

 ## What it does
 GROMACS simulations typically employ periodic boundary conditions (PBC) to constrain simulation box size.
 This means that if atom positions are extracted from the trajectories directly, proteins may appear "broken" if they cross outside the box boundary and "jump" across to the other side of the simulation box.
 This tool analyzes GROMACS trajectory files and corrects atoms that have "jumped" across periodic boundaries during molecular dynamics simulations.
 It uses an efficient array-based algorithm to identify and correct these jumps, ensuring your protein structure remains continuous throughout the trajectory.
+The .gro and .xtc files this tool produces are valid and can be viewed with VMD or other tools capable of reading GROMACS trajectories.

 ## Important Limitation